lipinskipawel/algorithms/README.md

 # Algorithms

-This repository contains implementation of algorithms.
-Currently there is:
+This repository contains implementation and description of algorithms.
+Currently there are:

 - Bloom Filter
 - Version number